-In Table 7, Column (1) reports the estimated parameters and the standard errors.
-With the moment conditions specified above, we have the following estimates: $\theta = 0.64$ and $\beta = 0.54$ .
+Table 7, column 1, reports the estimated parameters and the standard errors.
+With the moment conditions specified above, we have the following estimates: $\theta$ = 0.64 and $\beta$ = 0.54.
 These are consistent with earlier evidence that Chinese investors have a short extrapolation horizon and display strong disposition effects.
 Plugging these two parameters back into the model, we find that the peak price and volume are 190 and 0.46, respectively.

-We then consider two benchmarks for comparison and show their results in Columns (2) and (3) of Table 7.
-In Column (2), we assume no extrapolation or disposition effects by setting both $\theta$ and $\beta$ to zero, under which peak price and volume are 120 and 0.25, respectively.
-Compared to the first benchmark, our mechanism increases peak price by 58 percent and peak volume by 84 percent.
-In Column (2), we assume that disposition extrapolators exit the market by excluding their transactions from the sample and reestimate the two equations.
-The new estimates, $\theta = 0.92$ and $\beta = 0.41$ , suggest lower degrees of extrapolation and disposition.
+We then consider two benchmarks for comparison and show their results in columns 2 and 3 of Table 7.
+In column 2, we assume no extrapolation or disposition effects by setting both $\theta$ and $\beta$ to zero, under which peak price and volume are 120 and 0.25, respectively.
+Compared to the first benchmark, our mechanism increases peak price by 58% and peak volume by 84%.
+In column 2, we assume that disposition extrapolators exit the market by excluding their transactions from the sample and reestimate the two equations.
+The new estimates, $\theta$ =0.92 and $\beta$ =0.41, suggest lower degrees of extrapolation and disposition.
 Under these parameters, peak volume and price are 131 and 0.36, respectively.
-Compared to the second benchmark, our more distant returns in their initial buying decisions.
-The more they rely on the recent returns, the more extrapolative they are.
-This is a key implication of the standard formulation of extrapolative expectations.
-In contrast, most preference specifications are silent on the relationship between more recent returns and more distant return and treat all past returns equally.

-mechanism increases peak price by 45 percent and peak volume by 28 percent.
-We view the second benchmark more realistic and therefore conclude that, based on the model counterfactuals, our mechanism can increase the peak volume by around another 30 percent.
+Compared to the second benchmark, our mechanism increases peak price by 45% and peak volume by 28%.
+We view the second benchmark more realistic and therefore conclude that, based on the model counterfactuals, our mechanism can increase the peak volume by around another 30%.